 The first step for fleets interested in developing an FEP is to identify a qualified engineering consultant.
 New York’s NYSBIP can recommend pre-qualified consultants who can help develop a plan, and the program will fund up to 100% up the costs.
 Additionally, completing an FEP will unlock additional funding and vehicle caps for the NYSBIP program.
 By renewing its commitment to fund FEPs along with school buses and chargers, New York is setting its school bus fleets up for a successful journey to electrification.

-TRC is a pre-qualified consultant and has extensive experience developing fleet electrification plans for public and private fleets of all sizes.
-TRC combines its technical and engineering expertise with real-world experience to develop realistic and achievable roadmaps that its clients can act on.
+TRC’s Clean Transportation Consulting team is a pre-qualified consultant with extensive experience developing fleet electrification plans for public and private fleets of all sizes.
+By combining its technical and engineering expertise with real-world experience, the team develops realistic and achievable roadmaps its clients can act on.
 Check out TRC’s Clean Fleet Planning services to learn more and start planning your electrification journey.